uclanlp/CSM146/1_overview.md

 the following texts:
   * [A course in machine learning](http://ciml.info/index_0_9.html): by Hal Daume III, which will be referred to as CIML (freely available online ) is the primary reference.
 We will use version 0.9 of CIML.
-  * Patter recognition and machine learning by Christopher M. Bishop
+  * Pattern recognition and machine learning by Christopher M. Bishop